Skip to main content

 Configure mapping

-For each external authenticator the attribute and role mapping needs to be configured.
-The mapping is defined in a JSON file, which is stored in the directory app/Auth/config of the pilos installation.
+For each external authentication provider the attribute and role mapping needs to be configured.
+The mapping is defined in a JSON file, which is stored in the directory app/Auth/config of the PILOS installation.

 LDAPldap_mapping.json